-This premium WP plugin provides plenty of great features right out of the box, including:
+This premium WordPress plugin provides many great features right out of the box, including:

-- Display your testimonials in a widget or as sliders, slideshows, list layout, grid layout, etc. using a shortcode
+- Display options for your testimonials in a widget or as sliders, slideshows, list layout, grid layout, etc. by adding a shortcode

-- Styling options (display image on top, bottom, or side of the testimonial, display testimonials in a speech bubble, customized font and background colors, font types and more.
+- Styling options (display image at the top, bottom, or side of testimonials, display testimonials in a speech bubble, customized font and background colours, font types and more.

 To learn how to add testimonials in WordPress, see the tutorial below:

-Client testimonials and user reviews are great sources of content that can help your business in terms of adding credibility, building authority, improving online reputation, and growing your sales funnel.
-Always ask for testimonials, reviews, and feedback from existing clients, and publish positive content about your business on your site.
+Testimonials and customer reviews are great sources of content that help your business add credibility, build authority, improve online reputation, and grow your sales funnel.
+Always ask for testimonials, reviews, and feedback from existing customers or clients, and publish positive content about your business on your website.

 - Ecommerce Consumer Reviews: Why You Need Them And How To Use Them